umd-mith/sg-data/data/intro/clean/introduction.md

-cast much doubt on the approximation here, that eleven Fair-Copy Notebooks would have been sufficient to contain the text that produced *1818.* In fact, there is evidence that some of these notebooks had 52 rather than 48 pages—in each of those cases, a notebook consisted of thirteen folded sheets that made up 26 leaves or 52 pages.
+cast much doubt on the approximation here, that eleven Fair-Copy Notebooks would have been sufficient to contain the text that produced *1818.* In fact, there is evidence that some of these notebooks had 52 rather than 48 pages---in each of those cases, a notebook consisted of thirteen folded sheets that made up 26 leaves or 52 pages.

 Further proof that the pagination in both Fair Copy and *1818* were